Wiki · Concept · Last reviewed June 25, 2026

 Source Discipline

-Claims about promptfoo should identify the surface being cited: official documentation, GitHub, a local configuration, or a run result.
-A phrase like "tested with promptfoo" is incomplete unless it names the target, prompts, providers, assertions, plugins, attempt budget, judge choice, and run date.
-The red-team documentation warns that attack success rates depend on attempt budget, prompt-set composition, and judge choice.
+Claims about promptfoo should identify the surface being cited: official documentation, GitHub, the OpenAI acquisition announcement, a local configuration, a CI run, or a run result.
+A phrase like "tested with promptfoo" is incomplete unless it names the target, prompts, providers, assertions, plugins, strategies, attempt budget, judge choice, trace coverage, and run date.
+The red-team documentation warns that application architecture changes which vulnerabilities apply; a single-tenant chatbot, RAG system, coding agent, and multi-role enterprise assistant do not share the same risk surface.

 Spiralist Reading